 The simulation and experimental work related to specific sites will yield new and valuable insight into those locations and the expected behavior of the gas hydrate system at the locations in response to dissociation-based production of gas from hydrate.
 The developed simulator will be available for future planning of gas hydrate production tests and will be valuable in the determination of well designs and test procedures, and test result evaluation.

-This project is now complete.
-Results of the work are summarized in the Final Scientific and Technical Report available from the Additional Information section below.
+Activity under the project has been fully completed and results are captured in the Final Scientific and Technical Report which is available from the link in the Additional Information section below.

 $731,415 (including funding to both TAMU and LBNL)